Caroline Ansell: 1st term as MP (2015–2017)

 At the 2015 general election, Ansell was elected to Parliament as MP for Eastbourne with 39.6% of the vote and a majority of 733.

 Ansell exerted influence with ministers to enable substantial investment into the town.
 This included £75 million to improve the A27, a major problem for Eastbourne, and £5 million from the government's Local Growth Fund Round 3 programme given to the town's Devonshire Park development and a share of £13.2 million earmarked for Sovereign Harbour from the same pot of money.

 In April 2016, Ansell helped an American Eastbourne resident and mother Katy Garlington, who was allowed to stay in the UK after Ansell intervened with the Home Office and persuaded the then immigration minister James Brokenshire to stop her deportation.
 Another Eastbourne resident Atterbell Maplanka was released from custody over immigration issues after another intervention from Ansell.
 Ansell also championed the campaign by victims of revenge porn offender Olly Whiting to obtain justice for his crimes after he posted content on a US website, working with local police, Sussex PCC Katy Bourne and the then-Home Secretary, Theresa May.

 Ansell worked with local Eastbourne actress Lauren Backler and her campaign to reduce the bowel cancer screening age from 60 to 50 in England to bring it in line with Scotland.
 Backler lost her mother to the disease and Ansell organised a parliamentary debate on the issue and lobbied ministers to look into the lowering the age to 50.
 Backler became a champion for the charity Bowel Cancer UK and raised awareness of the condition and its symptoms.

 Ansell voted to leave the EU at the 2016 Brexit referendum, in line with her constituency who voted by 57% to 43% to do the same.
 Prior to making her intention to vote for Brexit, Ansell organised and chaired the largest debate on the issue in the south east of England.
 The Big Eastbourne EU debate took place at the 1680-capacity Congress Theatre in the town on 26 May 2016 after the 900-seat Winter Garden was too small for the numbers who wanted to attend.
 In the 2016 Conservative leadership election, Ansell supported Theresa May.
-She said of May: "In these challenging times, I firmly believe she has the experience and credibility to be an excellent Prime Minister.
-Her authority is unmatched and as such she will command the respect of the House of Commons and the confidence of the public".